 Understanding cable voltage ratings is not the most straightforward process.
 Nevertheless, basic awareness of voltage ratings is entirely necessary for the reliable operation of electrical equipment within a specific facility.
-Rated voltage is a voltage range for a reliable operation—a specified range for electrical equipment operation under stable conditions.
+Have you wondered what a voltage rating is?
+Rated voltage is a cable voltage range for a reliable operation—a specified range for electrical equipment operation under stable conditions.

 Hence, rated voltage is the highest level of power that electrical equipment can function without jeopardizing its viability.
 Let’s examine closely what these numbers mean for completed data center cabling construction and safe equipment operations.

 You can normally find voltage rating figures normally on the reel or drum of a particular cable.
 Voltage tends to dictate the amount of insulation surrounding the wires of a cable by its thermal limits.
 A typical electrical cable rating specification is 0.6/1 kV.